 Trello users are 'active' if they've opened Trello in the last 35 days.
-Once a user has gone 35 days without opening Trello, they will become 'inactive', and their Business Class team will receive a credit for the remaining part of that member's subscription.
+Once a user has gone 35 days without opening Trello, they will become 'inactive', and their Business Class Workspace will receive a credit for the remaining part of that member's subscription.

 Some months after upgrading, Diane takes a few months of leave to write a book, and stops accessing Trello.
 After thirty-five days, Trello will give Business Factory a credit for the rest of her membership.
 If she becomes inactive with six months left (1/2 a year), Business Factory will receive a credit for $59.99.
 This will not be refunded to the credit card.
 Instead, it will be applied to the next charge.

 Nine months after upgrading, Diane changes her mind, comes back to Business Factory, and accesses her Trello account.
 Business Factory is charged for her membership for the rest of the billing period ($29.99 for 1/4 a year).
 That amount is automatically deducted from the credit, leaving $30 in credit remaining.

 On the same day, Vincent adds Sarah Lynn and Wanda to Business Factory.
 Trello charges $59.98 for two $29.99 memberships (for the remaining 1/4 of the billing period).
 Because the Workspace still has a $30 credit, Trello will use that credit before charging the card on file $29.98.

 If you have any questions, ask our support team!
 We're happy to help.